-Regarding SSA, whose components are mainly Cl- ions and inert non-volatile cations (NVCs, including Na+, K+, Ca2+, and Mg2+), with minor contribution from sulfate and Br- ions, these emissions (see Fig. S6c,d for the emission rates) could influence OH through both actinic flux and chemical effects of Cl and Br.
+Regarding SSA, whose components are mainly Cl- ions and inert non-volatile cations (NVCs, including Na+, K+, Ca2+, and Mg^{2+}), with minor contributions from sulfate and Br^{-} ions, these emissions (see Fig. S6c,d for the emission rates) could influence OH through both actinic flux and chemical effects of Cl and Br.
 The SSA impact on OH (Fig. 4a-d SSA) is further decomposed into the impact of the extinction effect of SSA, Cl chemistry, and Br chemistry (Fig. 5).
-Figure 5 indicates that the most important factor that determines the negative impact of SSA on P{OH} (Fig. 4a) is its extinction effect (Fig. 5a-d).
-The decrease of actinic flux caused by the extinction effect of SSA can decrease the photolysis rate constant of O3 (J(O1D)) and the O3 concentration (probably through influencing J(NO2), see e.g., Gao et al. (2020a)) at the same time (Fig. S6a,b), which will in turn decrease the OH production from O3 photolysis (R5).
+Figure 5 indicates that the most important factor that determines the negative impact of SSA on POH (Fig. 4a) is its extinction effect (Fig. 5a-d).
+The decrease in actinic flux caused by the extinction effect of SSA can decrease the photolysis rate constant of O_3 ($J(O^1D)$) and the O_3 concentration (probably through influencing $J(NO_2)$, see e.g., J. Gao et al., 2020) at the same time (Fig. S6a, b), which will in turn decrease the OH production from O3 photolysis (Reaction R5).
 The negative impacts of Br chemistry are very small compared to this extinction effect.
 In addition to the overall large impacts, the importance of the SSA extinction effect is also embodied in its impact on the continental atmosphere.
-As shown in Figs 4a,e,i the Δ P{OH} over land induced by SSA is the most significant among the three halogen emissions, and here we know that the relatively large decrease of P{OH} in southern China is caused by the extinction effect of SSA.
-The decrease of monthly P{OH} caused by SSA can reach ~3% (Fig. 6a) (hourly $\Delta_r P{OH}$ up to 30% in the daytime).
+As shown in Fig. 4a, e, and i the ΔP{OH} over land induced by SSA is the most significant among the three halogen emissions, and here we know that the relatively large decrease in POH in southern China is caused by the extinction effect of SSA.
+The decrease in monthly P{OH} caused by SSA can reach $\sim 3\%$ (Fig. 6a) (hourly $\Delta_r P{OH}$ up to 30 % in the daytime).
 Therefore, even without halogen chemistry, adding SSA emissions in CTM studies may be important for atmospheric chemistry.